echestnut22/Pokemon-Type-Combinations/README.md

 # Pokemon-Type-Combinations

 This repository provides a visualization of different Pokemon types with a chord diagram using a locally hosted HTML page.
-A table is also featured that is able to be filtered by pokemon types.
-The table can also be filtered by stats and is accompanied by a type effectiveness calculator, providing a useful team composition tool for players.
+A table is also featured that can be filtered by pokemon types and stats.
+The table is accompanied by a type effectiveness calculator, providing a useful team composition tool for players.

 ## Prerequisites
 Ensure you have the following installed on your machine: